Table of Contents

-- In case of separate groups (petrol brand example), each individual group should be analyzed separately.
+All sets of data should belong to a single, homogeneous population.
+In the case of separate groups (gas brand example), each group should be analyzed separately.

-Outliers, Leverage and Influential Points
+Outliers, Leverage, and Influential Points

-- It could have an extreme X value, compared to other data points.
+- It could have an extreme X value, compared to other data points

-- It could have an extreme Y value, compared to other data points.
+- It could have an extreme Y value, compared to other data points

-- It could have extreme X and Y values.
+- It could have extreme X and Y values

-- It might be distant from the rest of the data, even without extreme X or Y values.
+- It might be distant from the rest of the data, even without extreme X or Y values

 Lurking Variable and Causation